An Overview of Insurance Web Aggregator License

-The Insurance Regulatory Development Authority in India will issue a certificate of registration to the applicant company if it is satisfied that all the information and documents submitted are true and correct.
-Moreover, it must also hold an opinion that the grant of such license is in the interest of insurance policyholders.
+IRDAI in India will issue a certificate of registration to the applicant company if it is satisfied that all the information and documents submitted are true and correct.
+Moreover, it must also hold an opinion that the grant of such a License is in the interest of insurance policyholders.

 Validity Period of Insurance Web Aggregator License

-The certificate of Insurance Web Aggregator License has a validity of three years from the date on which the license was issued by the IRDAI (Insurance Regulatory Development Authority of India).
-At least thirty days before the expiry of the period of three years, the web aggregator needs to get the license renewed by filing an application along with the fees of Rs 25000.
+The certificate of Insurance Web Aggregator License has a validity of three years from the date the License was issued by the IRDAI (Insurance Regulatory Development Authority of India).
+At least thirty days before the expiry of the period of three years, the web aggregator needs to get the License renewed by filing an application.

 FAQs of Insurance Web Aggregator License

 The grounds on which the application for Insurance Web Aggregator License may be rejected are submission of false and unauthentic documents; Unable to furnish details and documents asked; and Non compliance of the regulations.

 The advantages are the easy comparison between the insurance policies; contacts with each service provider without personal meet; a fair market competition; saves the customers’ time and energy spent in collecting information about different insurance policies.

 The main functions are to display the Insurance Products along with their prices; facilitation of feature and benefit comparison between two or more insurance products; assistance in the process of the sale; and premium payment of insurance products.

 According to the IRDAI (Insurance Web Aggregators) Regulations, 2017, the channels from which an insurance web aggregator can earn its revenue include charging a fee of up to Rs 50000; fix commission for any leads converted by them.